Current Brexit Advice

-These cost £5.50 and from 1 February 2019, you can only get IDPs over the counter from 2,500 UK Post Offices.
+These cost £5.50 and you can get IDPs over the counter from 2,500 UK Post Offices.
 You will not be able to buy an IDP outside the UK, so get one before you travel.

 Check carefully which permit is required for each country you intend to drive within, as you may need more than one permit to comply with the law.

 Whether you are taking your own car, or hiring a car overseas, please refer to the following website for further advice: https://www.gov.uk/guidance/prepare-to-drive-in-the-eu-after-brexit.